ruben-podadera/crypto-assets/README.md

 ## Contribution

 Feel free to contribute to this project by adding more exchanges and wallets.
+Take a look at `src/exchanges/bitfinex.js` or `src/wallets/eth.js` to how it works.
+You dont know how to contribute ?
 Here is a guide that explains [how to contribute to a github project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

 While there is no unit testing yet, your code should pass the linter :